The Minister's Wooing: Mary Scudder

 This fictional character is partly based on the author's older sister, Catharine Beecher.
 Mary loved a sailor who has been lost in a shipwreck and is presumed dead.
 She is a typical Stowe heroine, resigned to her sorrow and bearing her grief as atonement for her sins and those of her lost seaman.

 James Marvyn

 Mary's lost sailor.
 Both Mary and his mother agonize over his fate and his salvation.
 He was not a Christian and therefore, according to traditional Calvinist theology, irrevocably damned.
 He eventually returns to Mary.
 Having survived the shipwreck, his virtue is shown by his having become a Christian and achieved wealth.

 Mrs. Marvyn

-James's mother.
+James' mother.
 She is angry with a God who seemed to have destined the death of her unsaved son.
 Her despair is lifted with the help of Mary and Candace, a free black woman who works as her servant.
 They convince her that God is love.